mlrun/mlrun/docs/feature-store/feature-sets.md

 print(quotes_set.get_stats_table())
 ```

-## Ingest Data into the Feature Store
+## Ingest data into the Feature Store

+Define the source and material targets, and start the ingestion process (as [local process](#ingest-data-locally), [remote job](#ingest-data-using-an-mlrun-job), or [real-time function](real-time-ingestion)).

 Data can be ingested as a batch process either by running the ingest command on demand or as a scheduled job.
+Batch ingestion
+can be done locally (i.e. running as a python process in the Jupyter pod) or as an MLRun job.

-The data source could be a DataFrame or files (e.g. csv, parquet).
-Files can be either local files residing on a volume (e.g. v3io), and remote (e.g. S3, Azure blob).
+The data source can be a DataFrame or files (e.g. csv, parquet).
+Files can be either local files residing on a volume (e.g. v3io),
+or remote (e.g. S3, Azure blob).
 MLRun also supports Google BigQuery as a data source.
-If you define a transformation graph, then the ingestion process runs the graph transformations, infers metadata and stats, and writes the results to a target data store.
+If you define a transformation graph, then
+the ingestion process runs the graph transformations, infers metadata and stats, and writes the results to a target data store.

 When targets are not specified, data is stored in the configured default targets (i.e. NoSQL for real-time and Parquet for offline).
-Batch ingestion can be done locally (i.e. running as a python process in the Jupyter pod) or as an MLRun job.

 ```{admonition} Limitation
 Do not name columns starting with either `t_` or `aggr_`.
 They are reserved for internal use, and the data does not ingest correctly.
 See also general limitations in [Attribute name restrictions](https://www.iguazio.com/docs/latest-release/data-layer/objects/attributes/#attribute-names).
 ```

-### Ingest data (locally)
+### Ingest data locally

 Use a Feature Set to create the basic feature-set definition and then an ingest method to run a simple ingestion "locally" in the Jupyter Notebook pod.